: How To Negotiate House Price For Buyers

 - The inspection uncovers extensive repair problems.
-If the home has major issues – such as significant foundation damage or other structural concerns, plumbing or electrical complications, problems with the HVAC system, water damage or termites – you may just need to walk away.
-The home may cost you more money later down the road than you can afford to pay or want to pay.
+If the home has major structural issues, you may need to walk away.
+The home may cost you more money later than you can afford or want to pay.

-- The home appraises for a lower value than the asking price.
-When the home appraises for a lower market value than the sale price, that means your lender will likely decrease the amount you can borrow.
-You'll either have to pay more out of pocket or get the seller to lower their asking price.
-If the seller won't budge, you may have to give up your chance at that particular home.
-But if you have an appraisal contingency, you can at least work without losing your earnest money.
+- The home appraises for lower than the asking price.
+When the home appraises for a lower market value than the sale price, your lender will likely decrease the amount you can borrow.
+Consequently, you’ll either have to pay more out of pocket, get the seller to lower their asking price or give up on purchasing that particular home.
+If you have an appraisal contingency, you can at least reclaim your earnest money.

 - The title comes into question.
 When issues related to title arise, you may feel safer walking away, particularly if outstanding liens show that the original owner of the property still owes money on the home.
-For example, a construction worker might put a lien on the property because the original owner hasn't paid a renovation bill.
-Long-lost heirs might also show up out of left field, demanding their portion of the property.
-Those are good indications that it's smarter to look for a different home.
-You can't negotiate your way out of some types of paperwork snarls.
+For example, a construction worker might put a mechanic's lien on the property because the original owner hasn’t paid a renovation bill.

 Walking away from a home you love can seem devastating.
-However, keep in mind that by walking away, you can make offers on other similar properties faster, which means you won’t have to risk losing out on a comparable home.
+However, keep in mind that by moving on, you can make offers on similar properties more quickly, which means you’ll be at less risk of losing out on a comparable home.

 Why Negotiating House Price Is Important

-- Reduce the amount you borrow: Negotiating may lower the total amount you borrow, which reduces your monthly payment.
+- Reduce the amount you borrow: Negotiating may lower the total amount you borrow, which shaves money off your monthly payment.

-- Lower the amount you pay over your loan term: The less money you borrow, the less you pay in interest costs over the life of the loan, which saves you money over time.
+- Lower the amount you pay over your loan term: The less money you borrow, the less you pay in interestover the life of the loan.

-- Save on repairs and updates: Negotiating may allow you to avoid having to make repairs or updates after you move in because you can ask the seller to make specific repairs ahead of time.
+- Save on repairs and updates: Because you can ask the seller to make specific repairs ahead of time, negotiating may allow you to avoid making repairs or updates after you move in.

-- Save on closing costs: Closing costs are the fees you have to pay for the services involved in getting your mortgage loan, such as the appraisal fee, credit check and more.
-The seller or the buyer can pay closing costs, and in a buyer's market, the seller might be more inclined to help you out.
+- Save on closing costs: Closing costs are the fees you have to pay for the services involved in getting your mortgage loan.
+The seller and/or the buyer can pay closing costs, but in a buyer’s market, the seller might be more inclined to pay a larger share.